-July is practically here, so it can only mean one thing: Glasgow Pride is coming up.
-In 2022, Glasgow saw the largest Pride march in history, meaning we have to step up even more this year.
-With Pride Edinburgh just gone on June 24, now it’s Glasgow’s turn to show Scotland how it’s done.
-So, we’ve put everything into one place so everyone can be in the loop of what’s happening for Mardi Gla this year.
+July is practically here, so it can only mean one thing: Glasgow’s Pride is coming up.
+In 2024, Glasgow saw the largest Pride march in history, meaning we have to step up even more this year.
+With Pride Edinburgh just gone on June 22, now it’s Glasgow’s turn to show Scotland how it’s done.
+So, we’ve put everything into one place so everyone can be in the loop of what’s happening for Pride this year.

-Mardi Gla Glasgow Pride is happening on July 15 this year starting at noon and going into the late hours of the night with events happening around the city.
+Glasgow’s Pride is happening on July 19 this year starting at 12pm and going into the late hours of the night with events happening around the city.

 The march

-Just like every year, the Pride March will make start at Glasgow Green and end at George Square.
-Mach goers will start gathering at 11:30am, with the march starting at midday.
+Every year, the Pride March kicks off at Kelvingove Park, starting at midday, moving through Sauchiehall Street, continuing into the Merchant City, before heading towards Barrowland Park.
 Individuals and groups of up to nine people without banners go free, while people with banners or placards, groups of ten or more, commercial organisations and people with vehicles need to register on the Glasgow’s Pride website.

 Pride events

-DILF UK – Glasgow’s Pride Special is also inviting guests for a party into the late hours of the night until 3am at Slay Glasgow.
-Revolution on Mitchell Street will also host a Pride Afterparty with DJs and performances, while The Barrowlands Ballroom on 244 Gallowgate will host a stellar line-up of acts, such as drag, live bands, samba drummers and choirs as well as stalls, face painting and family activities.
+DILF UK – Glasgow’s Pride Special is also inviting guests for a party into the late hours of the night until 4am at Room 2 Glasgow.
+Revolution on Mitchell Street will also host a Pride Anthems Boozy Brunch during the day, alongside a Pride cocktail special, with £1 from every ‘Absolut Queen’ cocktail sold donated to Stonewall UK.